logo_HGF.jpg (7673 bytes)

 How do I fit a PRT to my MG?

-I haven't yet undertaken this task, nor am I aware of anyone who has yet published a full on-line guide (let me know if you've found one though!) - but Carlo Santeroni, an Elise enthusiast, has an excellent website that covers the PRT installation very nicely for the Elise which is similar (but definitely not identical!) to the MGF that could be used as a useful guide.
-Click here.
+Carlo Santeroni, an Elise enthusiast, has an excellent website that covers the PRT installation very nicely for the Elise which is similar (but definitely not identical!) to the MGF that could be used as a useful guide and provides some useful insights into the function of the PRT.
+Click here to read more.

 Aftermarket alternatives